1. Does therapy work?

 8. Do you prescribe medication?

-9. Are you currently accepting new clients?
+9. Are you currently accepting new couples?

 Yes, while I have a relatively full client load, there is consistently a good ebb and flow of clients starting services and clients “graduating” from therapy.